10 Days in Japan: Itinerary, What to Do & Where to Go

 At the end of Nakamise-dōri, walk through Hōzōmon and make your way to Sensō-ji, Tokyo’s oldest Buddhist temple.
 The Shinto shrines, Buddhist temples, and well-manicured gardens of the inner grounds of Sensō-ji are worth exploring, even if briefly, before moving on.

-My best advice for experiencing Asakusa, beyond these few top Asakusa attractions, is to simply wander.
+My advice for experiencing Asakusa, beyond these few top Asakusa attractions, is to simply wander.
 Every side street seems to have something worth stumbling upon, whether it’s interesting architecture or a food stall wafting an intriguing aroma that beckons a taste.

 Got time to dig into Asakusa in more depth?
 Take on one of these interesting Asakusa tours:

-• Asakusa Local Food & Drink Tour: Avoid the tourist crowds and explore Asakusa by night with this satisfying 3-hour evening tour where you’ll get to visit a traditional Japanese izakaya to drink sake & eat typical after-work snacks like okonomiyaki alongside locals.
+• Asakusa Local Food & Drink Tour: Avoid the tourist crowds and explore Asakusa by night with this satisfying 3-hour evening tour, where you’ll get to visit a traditional Japanese izakaya to drink sake & eat typical after-work snacks like okonomiyaki alongside locals.

 • Tokyo Asakusa Rickshaw Tour: See Asakusa in the most traditional way possible by hopping on this unique rickshaw tour!
-Your professional guide will cruise you through the streets of Tokyo’s most interesting area, past temples, shrines, parks, and through off-beat neighbourhoods while giving you a little background on the area’s history.
+Your professional guide will cruise you through the streets of Tokyo’s most interesting area, past temples, shrines, parks, and through off-beat neighborhoods, while giving you a little background on the area’s history.

 • Asakusa & Ryogoku Walking Tour with Sumo Wrestler: Yes, you read that right!
 This unique 2.5-hour walking tour sets you up with a real sumo wrestler and professional translator who’ll give you a rare behind-the-scenes look at the sumo life while walking through Asakusa and Ryogoku (known as Tokyo’s sumo town).